Kaidjinn007/Kaidjinn007/README.md

 ### Ohaïo Gozaïmashitaaaa 🏯

-Kaidjinn stands for foreigner with a connotation of uncivility and barbarity.
+Kaidjinn stands for foreigner with a connotation of uncivility and barbarity.<br>
 I believe a man evolves from state of coal to a diamond through hardship and pressure, adversity.

-- 🔭 Currently working on the Humanity First France Website as masterpiece
+- 🔭 Currently working on the Humanity First France website as masterpiece
 - 🌱 Currently learning PHP as a BackEnd Dev
 - 👯 I’m looking forward to build an education wepapp alike 'Open Classroom' and 'Grafikart'
-- :heartpulse:I love Twitter(too devisive to share)Animés (Naruto, Tokyo Revengers), Korean movies & dramas and Supervisor Dashboards
+- :heartpulse: I love Twitter(too devisive to share)Animés (Naruto, Tokyo Revengers..), Korean movies & dramas and
 - 🦸🏽‍♂️ Usefull superpower: I get under your skin real quick
-- 🦸🏽‍♂️ Useless and unused superpower: I can drive people mad

 ### Simplon.co training projects 🏫